jpgmv1998/reproducible_paper_template/randomReferences.md

 [Data Science for Economists- Grant R. McDermott](https://github.com/uo-ec607/lectures) - Introduction to the modern data science toolkit (focused on R) graduate course.

+[R Guide](https://github.com/skhiggins/R_guide) - This guide provides instructions for using R on research projects.
+Its purpose is to use with collaborators and research assistants to make code consistent, easier to read, transparent, and reproducible.

 [RA Manual - Gentzkow & Shapiro Lab](https://github.com/gslab-econ/ra-manual/wiki) - Manual intended to introduce their workflow for new Research Assistants

 [Applied Economics with R - Hans H. Sievertsen](https://hhsievertsen.github.io/applied_econ_with_r/) - The tutorial is structured as a complete research project starting with loading the raw data and ending with a chart comparing the estimates across approaches.